-If you need to request an extension, please contact your Programme Manager
+If you need to request an extension, please contact your Programme Manager, Sarah Lee (sarah.lee@ucleeds.ac.uk).

 5.10 Re-sit

 If you have submitted an in-course assessment by the defined hand-in deadline and are deemed by the Module Leader not to have passed the assessment or if you have failed to submit anything (non-submission), following the assessment board you may be permitted to re-sit the module assessment.
 If this is the case the resulting mark achieved for the final piece of work will be capped at the pass mark (40%).
 Only one re-sit opportunity is possible for any assessment component.